End of arm tooling

 - Stiffness or flexibility of the load.
 Long or flexible loads can sag.
 The deflection effect on the magnet significantly reduces the holding force.
 Provide enough magnetic grippers at multiple gripping points to prevent sagging.
 Also provide a flexible suspension of the magnetic grippers to absorb the deflection.

 Do you have doubts about the conditions and the possible limitation of magnet and holding force?
-Then do additional tests or contact the Goudsmit specialists.
+Additional testing or contacting our specialists will give you assurance.